All Products

 Message acknowledgement mechanism

-Select a message acknowledgment mechanism based on your requirements.
+Select a message acknowledgment mechanism based on your business needs.

 Topic That Stores DDL Information

-From the drop-down list, select a topic to store DDL information.
+Select a topic from the drop-down list to store DDL information.

 Note

-If you do not select a topic, DDL information is stored in the topic that receives data by default.
+If not selected, DDL information is stored in the topic receiving data by default.

 Capitalization of Object Names in Destination Instance

-You can configure the case policy for the names of databases, tables, and columns for objects synchronized to the destination instance.
-By default, DTS default policy is selected.
+Configure the case strategy for database, table, and column names in the destination instance.
+By default, select DTS default policy.
 You can also select Consistent with the source database or Consistent with the default policy of the destination database.
-For more information, see Case policy for destination object names.
+For more information, see Case strategy for destination object names.

 Source Objects

-In the Source Objects box, click the objects to sync, and then click Right arrow to move them to the Selected Objects box.
+In the Source Objects box, click the objects to synchronize, then click 向右 to move them to the Selected Objects box.

 Note